skip to main content

 Get tips for enjoying a great workout and keeping fitness fun with specialty dance classes like Zumba.

-“Everyone suggested swimming, but this sounded more fun,” says Tammy Rivera-Tubbs, 44, who was diagnosed with RA two years ago.
+“Everyone suggested swimming, but this sounded more fun,” says Tammy Rivera-Tubbs, who was diagnosed with rheumatoid arthritis (RA) when she was 42.
 The idea of an energetic dance class inspired her to move.
 “My arthritis is better for me in some ways.
 It gives me something to look forward to, which gives me energy,” says Rivera-Tubbs, who writes a blog about living with rheumatoid arthritis.
 “I feel great because I focus on something that is positive instead of that my ankles or knees are hurting.”

 Benefits of Dance Fitness

 Zumba is just one of the many specialized fitness dance programs gaining new followers, thanks in part to the exposure of exotic dance styles on television shows such as “Dancing with the Stars” and “So You Think You Can Dance.”
-The classes, including Bollywood, hip hop, belly dancing and even pole dancing, can help increase coordination, balance and cardiovascular levels, as long as they’re done with some modifications for people with arthritis.
+The classes, including belly dancing, hip-hop, Bollywood and even pole dancing, can help increase coordination, balance and cardiovascular levels, as long as they’re done with some modifications for people with arthritis.

 Dancing also can help keep people interested in exercise, says Steffany Moonaz, PhD, a dancer/choreographer, public health scientist and founder of Yoga For Arthritis in Baltimore.
 “Dance is a mind/body activity because you have to be engaged in what you’re doing.
 You can’t zone out or you will step on your toes or someone else’s toes,” says Moonaz.
 “There are a lot of benefits to staying active in an engaging mind/body way, especially for people with arthritis.”